 A vulnerability assessment aims to identify your vulnerability to future abuse, the impact the abuse had had on your parenting and your ability to assess risk and prioritise the safety of both yourself and your children.
 The assessment will also make recommendations for how any risks to you or your children can be managed in the future and give suggestions for further treatment like domestic abuse programmes or therapy.

 Why have I been referred for an assessment?

 Referrals to DV-ACT are made by children's social workers or solicitors in the family court when there are concerns about the safety of children from domestic or sexual abuse.
-You may be in court proceedings or your child/ren may have a social worker and have a child protection plan or a child in need.
-Cases are often referred to DV-ACT when they are particularly complex or if there are specific concerns around domestic and/or sexual abuse that could put children at risk.
+You might be in court proceedings or your child/ren may have a social worker and have a child protection plan or a child in need.
+Cases are often referred to DV-ACT when they are more complex or if there are specific concerns around domestic and/or sexual abuse that could put children at risk.

 What happens after the referral is made?

 When DV-ACT receive the referral they will allocate the case to one of their expert assessors.
 The assessor will read the documentation in the case (this can include court paperwork, police reports, meeting minutes and case history) and contact you to arrange interview appointments.
 If you have been referred for an assessment alongside your partner/ex-partner they will be contacted separately, DV-ACT assessors will not meet with you together, even if you are still together.

 DV-ACT assessors come from different backgrounds such as social work, probation or psychology, they are highly qualified and will have at least 10 years of experience working with domestic abuse victim/survivors and perpetrators.
 Some of our assessors have profiles available on our meet the team page.